The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Pour-Over Coffee Maker

-This is a cone-shaped brewer that sits on top of your coffee mug or carafe.
+A cone-shaped brewer sits on top of your coffee mug or carafe.
 Some popular brands include the Hario V60, Chemex, and Kalita Wave.

 Coffee Grinder

-A burr grinder is recommended to brew the perfect pour-over coffee ratio.
-This grinder gives you control over the grind size and consistently produces ground coffee of the same quality, which is crucial for extracting the right flavors from your coffee beans.
+A burr grinder is recommended to grind coffee for the perfect pour-over coffee ratio.
+This grinder gives you control over the grind setting and consistently produces ground coffee of the same quality, which is crucial for extracting the right flavors from your coffee beans.

 Coffee Scale